 Dr. Souraya Noujaim, Scientific, Curatorial and Collections Management Director, Louvre Abu Dhabi, said:

-The vibrant programme features academic conferences and research that will further global museography, as well as performances, concerts and multidisciplinary arts that have something to offer for all of Louvre Abu Dhabi’s audiences.
+With the Louvre Abu Dhabi 2018-2019 season, the vibrant programme features academic conferences and research that will further global museography, as well as performances, concerts and multidisciplinary arts that have something to offer for all of Louvre Abu Dhabi’s audiences.

 - Roads of Arabia leads to the Louvre Abu Dhabi – November 7, 2018